 From the start, you can choose to play Ghost of Tsushima in English, or in Japanese with English subtitles for a more authentic samurai cinema-style experience.
 You'll also have the option to play in Kurosawa Mode, inspired by the legendary filmmaker, which changes the world to black and white, cranks up the wind, and makes subtle changes to visuals and sound.
 You'll be able to enable this option at any time in the menu.

 Watch your surroundings for clues that can lead you to points of interest, such as smoke on the horizon or mysterious-looking trees.
-Call the Guiding Wind to help navigate toward your current objective.
+Call the Guiding Wind to help navigate towards your current objective.

 As you explore, you can pick any point on the map and follow the wind to find it, ranging from various Tales of Tsushima to specific points of interest, villages or even collectibles.